aosmith16/academic/content/workshop/rbasics.md

 +++

-This workshop introduces R to students by going through the steps to perform a simple analysis on data stored in three different datasets.
-Along the way students learn how to read in three different kinds of datasets (TXT, CSV, XLSX), merge them, and explore the data with **ggplot2** plots.
-Students are introduced to factors and working with missing values in R.  Special attention is given to using R help pages.
-All work in R is done through RStudio.
+This two-hour workshop focuses on introducing R through a worked example.
+The scientific goal is to perform a simple statistical analysis on a set of data using R.  While working towards that goal, students will learn how to read three different types of datasets into R, check the datasets and do basic data manipulations, and graph the data.
+The workshop will demonstrate some common coding techniques as well as some of the pitfalls that the R beginner faces, such as working with factors and missing values.

+We will spend a fair amount of time talking about R help throughout the workshop - where you can find it, how to search for it, and, in particular, how to use the documentation within R. In my experience, knowing how to work with datasets in R and knowing where to look for help can take you pretty far into the world of R.

 If you want to run the code you can download the three datasets used in the workshop: [the TXT file](/files/rbasics/temp.txt), [the CSV file](/files/rbasics/spring resp.csv), and [the XLSX file](/files/rbasics/fall resp.xlsx).

+I provide an R script that we'll run code from during the workshop as well as  a PDF document.
+The PDF is a written version of the workshop, including code and output, to be used as a reference.
+Make sure you save the R script as a file ending in `.R` and not as a text document.
+You may need to set it to "All Files" and manually add `.R` when saving.

+*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.*